 Explored by Molly from Lovely Local Indie

-Winter is perfect time to visit Chester that is located just a stone’s throw away from beautiful Snowdonia National Park.
+Winter is perfect time to visit Chester that is located just a stone’s throw away from beautiful Snowdonia National Park which is usually found on a UK and Ireland itinerary.
 Close distance to Liverpool or Manchester makes this is a great winter getaway from bigger city.
 If you want to explore one of the best-preserved walled cities in UK, you should definitely choose Chester.

 This historical city offers so much to visitors.
 Black-and-white timbered houses, Chester Cathedral, Roman Amphitheatre or Chester Zoo are just few attractions worth to see.
 However, visiting this amazing city during winter time is even more special.
 The Chester Winter Watch Parade takes place every year in December.
 Spectacular performances including fire breathing are something that can’t be missed this winter.